occiglot/occiglot/content/posts/occiglot-announcement.md

 ## Acknowledgments

+Occiglot’s conception was, in large parts, enabled by the [German Research Center for AI (DFKI)](https://www.dfki.de/en/web).
 We are grateful to the [hessian.AI Innovation Lab](http://hessian.AI) (funded by the [Hessian Ministry for Digital Strategy and Innovation](https://digitales.hessen.de)) and the hessian.AISC Service Center (funded by the [Federal Ministry of Education and Research, BMBF](https://www.bmbf.de/bmbf/en/home/home_node.html)) for the collaboration and joint use of their AI supercomputer fortytwo.
 The curation of the training data is partially funded by the German [Federal Ministry for Economic Affairs and Climate Action (BMWK)](https://www.bmwk.de/Navigation/EN/Home/home.html) through the project [OpenGPT-X](https://opengpt-x.de/en/) (project no. 68GX21007D).